Dasister/Mediafire-api-python-library/README.md

-MediaFire.com-library
+MediaFire API Library
 =====================

-This is a MediaFire.com API wrapper written on Python.
+This is a MediaFire.com API wrapper written in Python.

 Python version: 2.7